jbowdre/virtuallypotato/content/posts/2021/snikket-private-xmpp-chat-on-oracle-cloud-free-tier/index.md

 [^3]: That said, Snikket is built on the [XMPP messaging standard](https://xmpp.org/) which means it can inter-operate with other XMPP-based chat networks, servers, and clients - though of course the best experience will be had between Snikket servers and clients.

 ### Infrastructure setup
-You can refer to my notes from last time for details on how I [created the Ubuntu 20.04 VM](/federated-matrix-server-synapse-on-oracle-clouds-free-tier/#instance-creation) and [configured the firewall rules](/federated-matrix-server-synapse-on-oracle-clouds-free-tier/#firewall-configuration) both at the cloud infrastructure level as well as within the host.
+You can refer to my notes from last time for details on how I [created the Ubuntu 20.04 VM](/federated-matrix-server-synapse-on-oracle-clouds-free-tier/#instance-creation) and [configured the firewall rules](/federated-matrix-server-synapse-on-oracle-clouds-free-tier/#firewall-configuration) both at the cloud infrastructure level as well as within the host using `iptables`.
 Snikket does need a few additional [firewall ports](https://github.com/snikket-im/snikket-server/blob/master/docs/advanced/firewall.md) beyond what was needed for my Matrix setup:

 | Port(s) | Transport | Purpose |
 | --- | --- | --- |